HL7/US-Core/source/pages/_includes/us-core-allergyintolerance-intro.md

 -   Query for Allergies belonging to a Patient
 -   Record or update a Patient Allergy

-### Mandatory Data Elements
+### Mandatory and Must Support Data Elements

+The following data-elements are mandatory (i.e data MUST be present) or must be supported if the data is present in the sending system ([Must Support] definition).
+They are presented below in a simple human-readable explanation.
+Profile specific guidance and examples are provided as well.
+The [Formal Profile Definition](#formal-views-of-profile-content) below provides the  formal summary, definitions, and  terminology requirements.

 **Each AllergyIntolerance must have:**

-The following data-elements are mandatory (i.e data MUST be present).
-These are presented below in a simple human-readable explanation.
-Profile specific guidance and examples are provided as well.
-The [Formal Profile Definition](#summary) below provides the  formal summary, definitions, and  terminology requirements.

 1.  a status of the allergy*
 1.  a code which tells you what the patient is allergic to